gradymorgan/web_instrument/README.md

-HTML Based instrument Display.

-Runs as a module in https://github.com/HomegrownMarine/boat_computer.
-HTML based instrument display will call to the server at 10Hz, looking for new data and displaying it.
+#HomeGrown Marine: Instrument Display
+HTML based instrument display - turn your phone or tablet into another display.

+__Runs as a module in https://github.com/HomegrownMarine/boat_computer.__

 currently 2 displays, with more to come: